digitalearthafrica/deafrica-docs/about/glossary.rst

    COG
       Cloud Optimised GeoTIFF, a data file format optimised for efficient workflows on the cloud and remote reading.
+See https://www.cogeo.org/.

    DEA Notebooks
       Digital Earth Africa Notebooks, a open-source repository containing